Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

-# Secure, Protect and Connect APIs with Kuadrant
+# Secure, Protect, and Connect APIs with Kuadrant

 ## Overview

-In this doc we will walk you through using Kuadrant to secure, protect and connect an API exposed by a Gateway API Gateway.
-You can use this walk through for a gateway on a single or a gateway distributed across multiple clusters that has a shared listener hostname.
-We will take the approach of assuming certain personas and how they can each work with Kuadrant to achieve their goals.
+In this guide, we will walk you through using Kuadrant to secure, protect and connect an API exposed by a Gateway API Gateway.
+You can use this walkthrough for a Gateway on a single or a Gateway distributed across multiple clusters that have a shared listener hostname.
+We will take the approach of assuming certain personas and how they can each utilise Kuadrant to achieve their goals.

 ## Pre-requisites

 This document expects that you have successfully installed Kuadrant [Install Guide](../install/install-openshift.md) onto at least one cluster.
-If looking to try multi-custer then follow the install guide on at least two different clusters and have a shared, accessible redis store.
+If you are looking at multicluster scenarios, follow the install guide on at least two different clusters and have a shared, accessible Redis store.

 - Completed the Kuadrant Install Guide for one or more clusters [Install Guide](../install/install-openshift.md)
-- kubectl command line tool
+- `kubectl` command line tool
 - (optional) have user workload monitoring configured to remote write to a central storage system such as Thanos (also covered in the installation guide).

 ### What Kuadrant can do for you in a multi-cluster environment

 Kuadrant's capabilities can be leveraged in single or multiple clusters.
-Below is a list of features that are designed to work across multiple clusters as well as in a single cluster environment.
+Below is a list of features that are designed to work across multiple clusters as well as in a single-cluster environment.

 - **Multi-Cluster Ingress:** Kuadrant provides multi-cluster ingress connectivity using DNS to bring traffic to your Gateways using a strategy defined in a `DNSPolicy` (more later).
-- **Global Rate Limiting:** Kuadrant can enable global rate limiting usecases when it is configured to use a shared store (redis) for counters based on limits defined by a `RateLimitPolicy`.
+- **Global Rate Limiting:** Kuadrant can enable global rate limiting use cases when it is configured to use a shared store (redis) for counters based on limits defined by a `RateLimitPolicy`.
-- **Global Auth:*** Kuadrant's `AuthPolicy` can be configured to leverage external auth providers to ensure different cluster exposing the same API are authenticating and authorizing in the same way.
+- **Global Auth:*** Kuadrant's `AuthPolicy` can be configured to leverage external auth providers to ensure different clusters exposing the same API are authenticating and authorizing in the same way.
 - **Integration with federated metrics stores:** Kuadrant has example dashboards and metrics that can be used for visualizing your gateways and observing traffic hitting those gateways across multiple clusters.

 **Platform Engineer**

 We will walk through deploying a gateway that provides secure communications and is protected and ready to be used by development teams to deploy an API.
-We will then walk through how you can have this gateway in clusters in different geographic regions and leverage Kuadrant to bring the specific traffic to your geo located gateways to reduce latency and distribute load while still having it protected and secured via global rate limiting and auth.
+We will then walk through how you can have this gateway in clusters in different geographic regions and leverage Kuadrant to bring the specific traffic to your geo-located gateways to reduce latency and distribute load while still having it protected and secured via global rate limiting and auth.

 As an optional extra we will highlight how, with the user workload monitoring observability stack deployed, these gateways can then be observed and monitored.

 **Developer**

-We will walk through how you can use the kuadrant OAS extensions and CLI to generate a `HTTPRoute` for your API and add specific Auth and Rate Limiting requirements to your API.
+We will walk through how you can use the kuadrant OAS extensions and CLI to generate an `HTTPRoute` for your API and add specific Auth and Rate Limiting requirements to your API.

 ## Platform Engineer